Neural-Quantum-States Impurity Solver for Quantum Embedding Problems: Benchmark Calculations of the ALM

+We evaluate the performance of our NQS-based impurity solver using two accuracy settings: the default setting (NQS), with E-tol=$10^{-4}$ and P-tol=$10^{-4}$, and a higher-accuracy setting (NQS(hac)), with E-tol=$10^{-4}$ and P-tol=$5\times10^{-5}$.

-The Green's functions are computed from the non-interacting Hamiltonian.
-At $U=0.5$, the spectral function clearly shows metallic behaviour with finite density at the Fermi level.
-On the other hand, at $U=3.0$, a gap appears, characteristic of a Mott insulator.
-By comparing results using an ED solver, it is confirmed that our NQS solver accurately captures the qualitative differences between these phases of the model.
+As a first benchmark, we compare the spectral functions obtained with the higher-accuracy NQS setting in Fig.~\ref{fig:nqs1o}.
+At $U=0.5$, the spectral function shows metallic behaviour with finite density at the Fermi level, while at $U=3.0$ a gap opens, characteristic of a Mott insulator.
+By comparison with ED, the NQS solver captures the qualitative differences between these two regimes.

-Quantitative occupation number results are presented in Table.~\ref{tab:num_comparison}.
-Both impurity (d) and bath (p) orbitals exhibit fractional occupations consistent with metallic behaviour, showing minimal numerical differences (around $10^{-3}$), compared to ED.
-While in the insulating phase ($U=3$), the strong correlation fixes the electron in the $p$ orbital, making it almost fully filled.
-We observe that both ED and NQS methods have an almost fully occupied $p$ orbital, which explains the insulating gap in the spectrum function.
-The NQS solver shows slightly larger numerical differences in the impurity orbital occupancy in the insulating phase (as compared to ED), primarily due to stringent numerical accuracy requirements imposed by the gGA algorithm in strongly correlated regimes.
+We next quantify the agreement through the occupation numbers reported in Table~\ref{tab:num_comparison}.
+In the metallic regime ($U=0.5$), both impurity ($d$) and bath ($p$) occupations are reproduced accurately by the NQS solver, with differences on the order of $10^{-3}$ relative to ED.
+In the insulating regime ($U=3$), both ED and NQS yield an almost fully occupied $p$ orbital, consistent with the insulating gap.
+However, the impurity occupation $n_d$ is more sensitive to numerical accuracy in this regime: the default NQS setting shows a larger deviation/uncertainty compared to ED, while the higher-accuracy setting NQS(hac) yields improved agreement (Table~\ref{tab:num_comparison}).
+At a high level, this increased sensitivity in the Mott regime can be traced to the self-consistent structure of quantum-embedding updates, where small solver inaccuracies can propagate more strongly than in the metallic regime; a brief discussion of this mechanism is provided in Appendix.

-Overall, our results showcase the effectiveness and suitability of the NQS solver within the gGA quantum embedding framework.
-Specifically, for gGA, the favourable computational scaling properties of NQS suggest potential for extending calculations to impurity models with larger orbital counts, potentially paving the way for applications to multi-orbital complex strongly correlated material systems beyond the reach of other methods.
+Overall, our results showcase the effectiveness and suitability of the NQS solver within the gGA QE framework.
+Specifically, for gGA, the favorable computational scaling properties of NQS suggest potential for extending calculations to impurity models with larger orbital counts, potentially paving the way for applications to multi-orbital complex strongly correlated material systems beyond the reach of other methods.